 Studies have indicated that the use of therapy dogs is beneficial for several mental health issues.
 It has been seen that patients with dementia, PTSD, depression, and autism all benefit from the encounter.
 A therapy dog can fill a variety of roles, including the following:

-Disaster Relief Dogs:
+- Disaster Relief Dogs:

 Disaster relief dogs assist in providing consolation and compassion to individuals who have experienced violence or trauma.
 In addition, they have assisted in offering comfort to those affected by natural catastrophes like Hurricane Katrina and the 9/11 attacks.

-Animal Assisted Therapy Dogs:
+- Animal Assisted Therapy Dogs:

 An additional form of therapy alongside physical and occupational therapies is animal-assisted therapy.
 It can be used to assist people to manage their condition’s symptoms by easing pain and reducing anxiety.

-Reading Therapy Dogs:
+- Reading Therapy Dogs:

-Facility Therapy Dogs:
+- Facility Therapy Dogs:

 These patients frequently have mental health issues or may be afflicted with diseases like Alzheimer’s.
-Seniors who have pets in their lives can benefit greatly emotionally and cognitively from the relationship.
+Seniors who have pets in their lives can benefit enormously emotionally and cognitively from the relationship.
 These dogs can also assist in settings for education and rehabilitation.

 The Common Characteristics that Therapy Dogs Should Have:

-Friendly:
+- Friendly:

 The dog’s friendliness is its most noticeable feature.
 They must think it is more fun to lick than to bite.
 They must never lose their cool towards people and be comfortable with strangers handling them in all parts of their bodies.
 Although you can’t always control how other people treat your dog, you still need to be in control of your dog!

-Healthy and Vaccinated:
+- Healthy and Vaccinated:

-Explorative:
+- Explorative:

 A dog should be happy to explore its surroundings and not get unhappy if it has to leave the house.

-Confident:
+- Confident:

 The dog has to get along with new people above everything else when it comes to new experiences and odors.
 A scared dog is a surefire way to end badly.
 A fearful dog is sometimes mistaken for an aggressive dog by people.

-Disciplined:
+- Disciplined:

-Quiet:
+- Quiet:

-“Understanding the nuances of effective training techniques is essential for any learning process, be it for humans or animals.
-In the realm of pet care, Dog training particularly vital as it not only shapes obedient behaviour but also fosters a bond between the pet and its owner.
+“Understanding the nuances of effective training techniques is essential for any learning process, for humans or animals.
+In pet care, Dog training is particularly vital as it shapes obedient behavior and fosters a bond between the pet and its owner.
 Programs like those offered at Brain Training for Dogs provide in-depth insights and practical approaches to dog training.
-Their methodologies emphasize mental stimulation that goes beyond the basics, ensuring a well-trained and mentally agile pet.”
+Their methodologies emphasize mental stimulation beyond the basics, ensuring a well-trained and mentally agile pet.”

 Which breeds of dogs make the best therapy dogs?